Testing similarity of competing risks models by comparing transition probabilities

 \section{Discussion}

 In this article, we develop a novel parametric bootstrap test to evaluate the similarity of two competing risks models with constant transition intensities.
-In contrast to previous work on similarity testing, which assesses the similarity of competing risks models in terms of transition intensities (\citet{Binder} and \citet{Moellenhoff}), our approach is based on a similarity measure utilizing transition probabilities.
-The transition probabilities offer a more intuitive and clinically meaningful measure of similarity, since they describe the actual risk of experiencing each event over time.
+In contrast to previous work on similarity testing, which assesses the similarity of competing risks models in terms of transition intensities \citep{Binder,Moellenhoff}, our approach measures similarity between transition probabilities.
 This makes the results of the test easier to interpret in a medical context, where outcomes are typically assessed in terms of cumulative risks rather than instantaneous event rates.
 For the sake of comparability with the approach of \citet{Moellenhoff}, we opted for a similarity measure based on the supremum distance.
 The choice of the similarity measure ultimately depends on the research question and exploring alternative distances remains an important branch of future research.

 The performance of the proposed probability-based similarity test was evaluated through extensive simulation studies across a wide range of settings, including varying sample sizes, censoring rates, and degrees of model dissimilarity.
 This demonstrated that our proposed test reliably maintains the $\alpha$ level and yields high power across both considered censoring mechanisms, administrative censoring and exponential random right censoring.
 Furthermore, we applied the test proposed by \citet{Moellenhoff} under identical simulation settings and showed that the test based on transition probabilities consistently has higher power than the one of \citet{Moellenhoff}.